Fellowships

 Travel Costs for Faculty Led Ensembles

-What is it?
-Students who need funding support for tour costs, purchasing specialized and required concert attire, renting instruments to perform in an ensemble, purchasing instrumental accoutrements (reeds, valve oil, rosin, strings, sticks), purchase of music or other materials required for music lessons, or social dues, costs for field trips or other ensemble costs can be supported by a travel fund for faculty led ensembles.
+Students participating in a faculty-led tour can receive funding for specialized and required concert attire, instrument rental, instrumental accoutrements (reeds, valve oil, rosin, strings, sticks), music or other materials required for music lessons, social dues, costs related to field trips, and other ensemble costs.

 Yale College Safety Net

-Yale College Safety Net offers assistance in several areas, including but not limited to winter clothing, computers and technology, emergency travel costs in the event of bereavement or illness, course-based travel, and emergency medical expenses beyond insurance coverage for high-need students.
+Yale College Safety Net offers assistance to high-need students in several areas, including but not limited to winter clothing, computers and technology, emergency travel costs in the event of bereavement or illness, course-based travel, and emergency medical expenses beyond insurance coverage, books and academic supplies, emergency medical insurance, commencement support for graduation, and other essential items.

-Who is eligible?
-All currently enrolled high-need Yale College students experiencing financial hardship.
+All currently enrolled high-need Yale College students experiencing financial hardship are eligible for funding and can visit the application page for additional information

 OISS Support for Visas